 Look at the QR Codes above.
-The one on the left is neat and crisp, which means it can be scanned faster.
+The one on the left is neat and crisp, which means it will scan faster.
 The one on the right appears busy and crowded.
-This simply means that the one with more pixels carries more content and it takes longer to scan.
+This simply means that the one with more pixels carries more content and takes longer to scan.

-Having too much content can cause multiple problems in various circumstances.
+Too much content can cause multiple problems with QR Codes.
 For instance, adding a lot of content can reduce the size of the quiet space and the corners.
-A lot of scanners are dependent on those corners, and thus they may not be able to function properly.
+Smartphone cameras and scanners are dependent on those corners, and thus they may not be able to function correctly.

-3 other QR Code scanning problems + Tips to fix them
+Three other QR Code scanning problems + tips to fix them

-Here are 3 possible reasons why and how you can troubleshoot these wounded codes:
+Here are 3 possible reasons why and how you can troubleshoot poor-quality QR Codes:

 1. Expired QR Code

-A broken link usually implies that a website has been linked that no longer exists or, maybe a mistyped URL.
+A broken link usually implies that a URL links to a website that no longer exists or that there is a mistake with the website URL.

-A broken link is not just a technical problem, but it also ends up leaving a bitter experience for the users to come back.
+A broken link is not just a technical problem but also leaves a bitter experience for end users.

-You may find several kinds of automated messages in case of a broken link – HTTP error codes, 410 gone, 404 not found, 500 internal server error, and 503 service unavailable.
+You may have encountered several automated messages in case of a broken link –404 not found, 500 internal server errors, etc.